Resources For Columbia Student Veterans

 Located on Morningside Campus

 The Center for Veteran Transition and Integration is located at 205 Kent Hall.
-Student veterans from Columbia are welcome to come to the Center to quietly meet, study, and connect during Community Hours Mon through Fri 12 pm to 4 pm.
+Veteran and military-connected students from Columbia are welcome to come to the Center to quietly meet, study, and connect during Community Hours Mon through Fri 10 am to 8 pm, unless an event is scheduled.
+Subscribe to the CVTI Community Space Calendar to stay informed.

 The Columbia University Center for Veteran Transition and Integration (CVTI) supports excellence and innovation in transition programming for current and former members of the armed forces.
 CVTI created free courses that will help to break down barriers to your successful transition between military service, student life and civilian workforce.